BERS Registration FAQs

 GENERAL SCHOOL RELATED QUESTIONS (GRADES K-6):

 What is the Chug Enrichment Program?
 Does my K-2nd grader have to come during the week in addition to Sunday?
 Is it happening even if BERS is taking a hybrid form next year?

-Chug is an optional enrichment program for K-3rd grade students.
+Chug is an optional enrichment club for K-3rd grade students.
 There are two options for Judaic enrichment for BERS students:

 - Midweek Chug for K-2nd grade—Tuesday or Wednesday afternoons from 4:30-6:30